Maine: Population

 The U.S. Census Bureau estimates that the population of Maine was 1,344,212 on July 1, 2019, a 1.19% increase since the 2010 United States census.
 At the 2020 census, 1,362,359 people lived in the state.
 The state's population density is 41.3 people per square mile, making it the least densely populated state east of the Mississippi River.
 As of 2010, Maine was also the most rural state in the Union, with only 38.7% of the state's population living within urban areas.
 As explained in detail under "Geography", there are large tracts of uninhabited land in some remote parts of the interior of the state, particularly in the North Maine Woods.

 The mean population center of Maine is located in Kennebec County, just east of Augusta.
 The Greater Portland metropolitan area is the most densely populated with nearly 40% of Maine's population.
 This area spans three counties and includes many farms and wooded areas; the 2016 population of Portland proper was 66,937.

 Maine has experienced a very slow rate of population growth since the 1990 census; its rate of growth (0.57%) since the 2010 census ranks 45th of the 50 states.
+In 2021 and 2022, however, Maine had the highest proportion of arriving residents to departing residents of any state in the country, with 1.8 arrivals for every departure.
 The modest population growth in the state has been concentrated in the southern coastal counties; with more diverse populations slowly moving into these areas of the state.
 However, the northern, more rural areas of the state have experienced a slight decline in population from 2010 to 2016.

 As of 2020, Maine has the highest population age 65 or older in the United States.

-According to the 2010 census, Maine has the highest percentage of non-Hispanic whites of any state, at 94.4% of the total population.
-In 2011, 89.0% of all births in the state were to non-Hispanic white parents.
+According to the 2010 census, Maine has the highest percentage of non-Hispanic White of any state, at 94.4% of the total population.
+In 2011, 89.0% of all births in the state were to non-Hispanic White parents.
 Maine also has the second-highest residential senior population.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 4,411 homeless people in Maine.